-Payments due under the PPP projects in the health sector are linked to the clinical services provided in accordance with a list of medical acts and complexity levels, and also to the availability of the hospital facilities.
-Both concessionaires are subject to payment deductions if any contractual requirements are not totally fulfilled, and additional revenues can be obtained through the performance in the hospital facilities of other related activities (the revenues of which are to be shared with the awarding entity).
+Payments due under PPP projects in the health sector are linked to the clinical services provided in accordance with a list of medical acts and complexity levels, and also to the availability of hospital facilities.
+Both concessionaires are subject to payment deductions if any contractual requirements are not totally fulfilled, and additional revenues can be obtained through the performance in hospital facilities of other related activities (the revenues of which are to be shared with the awarding entity).

-Water supply concessions are generally paid by consumers – both at bulk and retail level – in accordance with the water consumption, the applicable tariff being determined in accordance with the concession agreement.
+Water supply concessions are generally paid by consumers – both at the bulk and retail level – in accordance with water consumption, the applicable tariff being determined in accordance with the concession agreement.

 ii State guarantees

-The law establishes a type of sovereign guarantee which may be granted by the Portuguese government to secure payments by the state and related parties, such as state-owned companies or government departments.
-The maximum amount of the guarantees that may be provided in any given year must be approved and set out in the relevant state budget.
+The law establishes a type of sovereign guarantee that may be granted by the government to secure payments by the state and related parties, such as state-owned companies or government departments.
+The maximum amount of guarantees that may be provided in any given year must be approved and set out in the relevant state budget.
 However, PPP projects in Portugal usually do not include any type of sovereign guarantee to secure payments from the government or other public entities.

 iii Distribution of risk

 According to Decree Law 111/2012 of 23 May 2012 (as amended by Decree Law 170/2019 of 4 December 2019), project risks are to be shared between the public and private partners according to their capacity to manage such risks.
 Moreover, a PPP project should imply an effective and significant transfer of risks to the private partner.
-The concession contract, which is the most common form of PPPs, allocates the relevant project risks between the contracting authority and the project company.
+The concession contract, which is the most common form of PPP, allocates the relevant project risks between the contracting authority and the project company.
 The risks that remain with the contracting authority are usually covered by the financial rebalance mechanism, which is a key concept in all concession-based transactions in Portugal.

 Traditionally, archaeological and ground risks were borne by the public partner.
-That was, however, not the case in the PPP1 Poceirão-Caia high-speed rail project closed in May 2010 (which was cancelled as part as the austerity-led review of PPP projects) and in the PPP hospital projects, where that risk was partially assumed by the project company and transferred by the latter to the contractor.
+That was, however, not the case in the PPP1 Poceirão-Caia high-speed rail project closed in May 2010 (which was cancelled as part as the austerity-led review of PPP projects) and in PPP hospital projects, where that risk was partially assumed by the project company and transferred by the latter to the contractor.

-Other political risks, such as war, civil disturbance or strikes may be considered as events of force majeure and, therefore, the project company shall be relieved from its obligations under the concession contract to the extent affected by the relevant event of force majeure.
-Force majeure events may trigger the financial balance mechanism and, hence, the project company (and consequently, the construction contractor) shall be compensated.
+Other political risks such as war, civil disturbance or strikes may be considered as events of force majeure and, therefore, the project company shall be relieved from its obligations under the concession contract to the extent affected by the relevant event of force majeure.
+Force majeure events may trigger the financial balance mechanism and, hence, the project company (and, consequently, the construction contractor) shall be compensated.
 In the case of prolonged force majeure or if the restoration of the financial balance of the concession proves too onerous, the concession contract may be terminated.

 Changes in law may also be treated as a political risk.
 Only a specific change in law entitles the project company to financial rebalance.
-The risk of change in general law is typically assumed by the project company.
+The risk of a change in general law is typically assumed by the project company.

-The project company generally passes on to the contractor all design and construction obligations, liabilities and risks under a construction contract, which is fully back-to-back with the concession contract.
+The project company generally passes on to the contractor all design and construction obligations, liabilities and risks under a construction contract, which is fully back to back with the concession contract.

-The risks generally covered by the financial balance under the concession contract do not entitle the contractor to suspend the works or in any way relieve the contractor of its obligations under the construction contract.
+The risks generally covered by the financial balance under the concession contract do not entitle the contractor to suspend works or in any way relieve the contractor of its obligations under the construction contract.
 The contractor shall, however, be entitled to compensation in accordance with the 'back-to-back, if and when' principle, (i.e., the contractor will only receive compensation for any of the relevant events to the extent the project company is compensated for those same events under the concession contract).

-Portuguese project concessionaires usually have unlimited liability under the respective contracts.
+Portuguese project concessionaires usually have unlimited liability under their respective contracts.
 In recent years, the subcontracts executed by concessionaires with construction and operation and maintenance contractors set out liability caps in line with the commercial practices in other countries.

 In contracts where a liability cap is foreseen, the same is often equivalent to the contract price and, since no restrictions are made to the type of damages that are considered for compensation purposes, the relevant legal provisions will apply.
 In recent projects, contractors have successfully demanded the introduction of tighter liability caps and the exclusion of loss of profit suffered by the project company.